noerjeffries/START-HERE/CONTRIBUTING.md

  3. If everything works, we manage the integration of your code from our fork into the Hypothes.is core software.
 <br>

+Thank you!
+The WorldBrain crew wishes you a safe flight :)